hareeshkavumkulath/BigdataAnalytics/README.md

 	* Distributed data processing platform used.
 Actual size of the continuously updated 311 dataset, makes SPARK a good fit for its processing.
 	* SPARK-SQL's Dataframe API - offering aggregate functions extensively used during the analysis phase of our study.

-2. Unsupervised learning - Custering will also be used as part of our intial trend analysis:
+2. Unsupervised learning - Clustering was also used as part of our initial trend analysis:
 	* Each Unique Zip Code in the cleaned data is mapped on to a 13-D space of Complaint_Type (13 popular complaint types considered).
-	* Each Unique Zip Code is then represented aa vector of complaint type with each value being a count of a particular complaint type that happened within that zip code.
+	* Each Unique Zip Code is then represented as a vector of complaint type with each value being a count of a particular complaint type occuring within that zip code.
 	* Standardize the features
 	* Run K-Means clustering to get clusters of zip-codes.
 	* ELBOW method used as a heuristic to identify the appropriate number of clusters in a dataset.

 2. Supervised learning will be used to fulfil our second objective to predict the closure time for a request.
 	* SPARK-ML offering Regression Algorithms like (Linear Regression, Random Forest, Gradient boosted tree Regression) will be evaluated and the best performing model would be selected.
-	* To start with, a 3-Fold Cross-Validation strategy would be use for hyperparameter tuning (for a few selected hyperparameters.)
+	* To start with, a 3-Fold Cross-Validation strategy would be used for hyperparameter tuning (for a few selected hyperparameters.)
-	* RMSE (Root Mean Squared Error) would initially be used to as our evaluation metric.
+	* RMSE (Root Mean Squared Error) would initially be used as our evaluation metric.

 #### Results and Discussion
-For a more meaningful analysis we further identified some popular complaint types out of the **367** different complaint types and continued our analysis.
+For a more meaningful analysis out of the **367** different complaint types we shortlisted **13** popular complaint types under 3 categories:

-1. Trend Analysis
+**(Type-A) HOUSE_HOLD_CLEANING_ISSUES** = *'HEAT/HOT WATER', 'Request Large Bulky Item Collection', 'UNSANITARY CONDITION', 'Water System', 'PLUMBING', 'PAINT/PLASTER', 'WATER LEAK'*

+**(Type-B) VEHICLES_AND_PARKING_ISSUE** = *'Illegal Parking', 'Blocked Driveway'*

+**(Type-C) NOISE_ISSUES** = *'Noise - Residential', 'Noise', 'Noise - Commercial', 'Noise - Street/Sidewalk'*

+1. Trend Analysis : To identify any recurring trends we compared results obtained over the dataset from the years 2018 and 2019.

 	* City wide and Boroughs wide distribution of complaints

 	* Monthly, Daily and Hourly distribution of complaints
+		a.
+Hourly Analysis:  Similar hourly trend in call volumes for Type-A, Type-B, Type-C complaints from 2018 to 2019.
+Maximum volume of Type-A complaints recorded from 9:00 am to 5:00 pm.
+For Type-C(Noise) an expected U-Shaped plot can be observed where we see an increases after midnight between 1:00 am to 2:00 am and then again starts increasing again after 8:00 pm in the night.

+		b.
+Daily Analysis: Call volumes have pretty much been consistent on a daily basis.
+We could not identify any such specific days in a month where the call volume were observed to have a sharp increase or decrease.
+However (Type-B) Parking in New York City which is often seen as a coveted luxury, had a consistent higher number of complaints on a daily basis along with a rise in complaints from 2018 to 2019.

+		c.
+Monthly Analysis: For Type-A complaints January as a month significantly higher complaints both in 2018 and 2019.
+However trend obtained shows a reduction during July-December period from 2018 to 2019.
+For Type-C(Noise) both 2018 and 2019 saw peak during Summers i.e. May-August.

 	* Average time to resolve the request (Department Wise)

+**Note:** Considering space constraints not all plots have been shown here.
+Do consider visiting the results folder within our Project's root **"311_Service_Request_Analysis/results/Analysis"**, to have a view of all the generated plots.

 2. Clustering - Results show for 2019 Data
 	* With each Zipcode represented by a 13-D standardized vector of Complaint_Type count we ran K-Means simulation runs starting from